 Building a strong candidate experience is nowadays as important as closing a position with a successful hire.
-Most of the companies have been focusing on the candidate experience lately.
+Most of the companies have been focusing on the candidate onboarding lately.
 The reason being they have realised the importance of keeping both the new hires and company employees happy, and how not doing it can adversely affects the overall culture and work atmosphere within the company and sometimes the business too (Read how poor candidate experience costed Virgin Media a loss of $5 million dollars annually)

 An effective onboarding process starts much before you begin the hiring process.
 The candidate experience is a clear indication of a company’s values and work culture.
 Providing a good candidate experience offers many benefits to company as well as to its employer brand.
 One of the key benefits include potential candidates acting as advocates for your brand.
 They become a part of the most important form of marketing : word-of-mouth and speak about the kind of experience they had at your company.
 These candidates become avid followers of your company.